-MAHARSHI SANDIPANI RASHTRIYA VEDA VIDYA PRATISHTHAN, UJJAIN (M.P.)
-(Ministry of Education, Government of India) How can the bird that is born for joy, Sit in a cage and sing.
-How can a child, when fears annoy, But droop his tender wing, And forget his youthful spring !
+How can the bird that is born for joy,

+Sit in a cage and sing.

+How can a child, when fears annoy,

+But droop his tender wing,

+And forget his youthful spring?

 O!
 Father and Mother, if buds are nipped,

 And blossoms blown away,

 And if the tender plants are stripped

 Of their joy in the springing day,

 By sorrow and cares dismay,

-How shall the summer arise in joy, Or the summer fruits appear?
+How shall the summer arise in joy,

+Or the summer fruits appear?

 Or how shall we gather what griefs destroy,

 Or bless the mellowing year,

 When the blasts of winter appear.

+William Blake (28 November 1757 - 12 August 1827) was an English poet, painter, and printmaker.
+He is an important figure of the Romantic age.
+Which was a time when artists and writers reacted to the massive changes happening in Europe, such as new machinery and big factories making cities much bigger and industrial.
+Romantic artists were excited by emotions and tried to reflect the awe and wonder of the natural world.

 Huntsman - a person who hunts

-Cruel - causing mental or physical pain or suffering to somebody
+Cruel - causing mental or physical pain or suffering to

+somebody

 Dismay - a strong fling of sadness

 Anxious - worried and afraid

 Delight - great pleasure, joy

 Dreary - boring, not interesting

 Annoy - to make somebody angry

 Droop - a bend or hang downwards because of weakness

 Tender - kind and loving